recatek/gecs/README.md

 and declared at compile-time, so that adding or removing components from entities at runtime isn't currently possible -- hybrid approaches could solve this in the future.

-Archetypes in gecs can be set to contain a fixed or dynamic capacity of entities.
-If all of the archetypes in your ECS world declaration are set to a fixed capacity, gecs will perform zero allocations after startup.
-This guarantees that your ECS world will adhere to a known and predictable memory overhead for constrained environments (e.g. servers on cloud instances).
-Attempting to add an entity to a full archetype can either report failure or panic depending on the method you call to do so.

 The goals for gecs are (in descending priority order):
 - Fast iteration and find queries
 - Fast entity creation and destruction